-Although Lloyds did not in depth go into the progress made in its wealth, asset and finance division when it announced its results and increased PPI charge earlier today, it touched on the role its wealth division had played in producing the bank's overall £1.9 billion underlying profit for the nine months to September.
+Although Lloyds did not in depth go into the progress made in its wealth, asset and finance division when it announced its earlier today, it touched on the role its wealth division had played in producing the bank's overall £1.9 billion underlying profit for the nine months to September.

 Lloyds said it delivered 'above-market growth' in customer deposits, reflecting 'good growth' in both its retail and wealth, asset finance and international divisions.